 has been used to measure the associated galloping accelerations.
 The IMU was sewn into a pocket located on the back of the greyhounds racing jacket positioned between the two forelegs.
 Simultaneous kinematics were performed using high frame rate (HFR) videos for calibrating IMU data.
 The results showed that there were lower G-forces on galloping on grass than wet sand which is consistent with the mechanical behavior of grass (grass is softer than wet sand).
 Moreover, galloping around the bend had higher G-forces than galloping along the straight section suggesting an excessive force is applied on the greyhound's limbs due to centrifugal force.
 A cambered bend assisted the greyhounds in having a smoother gait and lower G-forces when compared to a flat bend.
 The results reported in this paper will not only be beneficial for the welfare of racing greyhounds, but will also contribute in the simulation of legged locomotion for bio-inspired engineering and robotics.

-Hayati, H, Walker, P, Brown, T, Kennedy, P & Eager, D 2018, 'A simple spring-loaded inverted pendulum (SLIP) model of a bio-inspired quadrupedal robot over compliant terrains', Proceedings of the ASME 2018 International Mechanical Engineering Congress and Exposition IMECE2018, International Mechanical Engineering Congress and Exposition, ASME, USA.View/Download from: UTS OPUS or Publisher's site
+Hayati, H, Walker, P, Brown, T, Kennedy, P & Eager, D 2018, 'A simple spring-loaded inverted pendulum (SLIP) model of a bio-inspired quadrupedal robot over compliant terrains', Proceedings of the ASME 2018 International Mechanical Engineering Congress and Exposition IMECE2018, International Mechanical Engineering Congress and Exposition, ASME, USA.View/Download from: Publisher's site

 Copyright © 2018 ASME.
 To study the impact of compliant terrains on the biomechanics of rapid legged movements, a well-known spring loaded inverted pendulum (SLIP) model is deployed.
 The model is a three-degrees-of-freedom system (3 DOF), inspired by galloping greyhounds competing in a racing condition.
 A single support phase of hind-leg stance in a galloping gait is taken into consideration due to its primary function in powering the greyhounds locomotion and higher rate of musculoskeletal injuries.
 To obtain and solve the nonlinear second-order differential equation of motions, the Lagrangian method and MATLABb R2017b (ode45 solver), which is based on the Runge-Kutta method, has been used, respectively.
 To get the viscoelastic behavior of compliant terrains, a Clegg hammer test was developed and performed five times on each sample.
 The effective spring and damping coefficients of each sample were then determined from the hysteresis curves.
 The results showed that galloping on the synthetic rubber requires more muscle force compared with wet sand.
 However, according to the Clegg hammer test, wet sand had a higher impact force than synthetic rubber which can be a risk factor for bone fracture, particularly hock fracture, in greyhounds.
 The results reported in this paper are not only useful for identifying optimum terrain properties and injury thresholds of an athletic track, but also can be used to design control methods and shock impedances for legged robots performing on compliant terrains

-Hayati, H, Eager, D, Jusufi, A & Brown, T 2017, 'A Study Of Rapid Tetrapod Running And Turning Dynamics Utilizing Inertial Measurement Units In Greyhound Sprinting', vol 3 Proceedings of the ASME International Design Engineering Technical Conferences & Computers and Information in Engineering Conferences, ASME International Design Engineering Technical Conferences & Computers and Information in Engineering Conferences ASME IDETC/CIE, ASME, Cleveland, Ohio, USA, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Hayati, H, Eager, D, Jusufi, A & Brown, T 2017, 'A Study Of Rapid Tetrapod Running And Turning Dynamics Utilizing Inertial Measurement Units In Greyhound Sprinting', vol 3 Proceedings of the ASME International Design Engineering Technical Conferences & Computers and Information in Engineering Conferences, ASME International Design Engineering Technical Conferences & Computers and Information in Engineering Conferences ASME IDETC/CIE, ASME, Cleveland, Ohio, USA, pp. 1-5.View/Download from: Publisher's site